caterinaialex/caterinaialex.github.io/content/register.en.md

 weight: 90
 ---

-# Register for the Wedding of Àlex & Caterina
+# Register for the Wedding of Caterina & Àlex

 Welcome to the registration page for our special day!
-Just like attendees register for a conference, we invite our guests to officially register for our wedding celebration.
+We invite our guests to officially register for our wedding celebration.
 Please provide your details to help us make necessary arrangements and ensure a memorable experience for everyone.

 ## Registration Details